+Maryland Department of Transportation Maryland Transit Administration (MTA)’s Prince Frederick-Dunkirk-Suitland commuter bus route serves the Prince Frederick Town Center and the county-at-large, providing several commuter trips from Prince Frederick to Dunkirk and from Dunkirk to Suitland, averaging 911 monthly riders, or 10,932 riders annually.
+Annapolis is a major employment destination for Calvert County residents and represents a gap in needed services.
+Additionally, the Regional Ridesharing Program of Southern Maryland provides online resources to help residents from Calvert, Charles and St. Mary’s counties coordinate their commutes to work in carpools, vanpools and the MTA commuter bus system.
+MTA also administers a travel demand program, CommerChoiceMaryland, that includes ridesharing, among several other online resources.

 Finally, travel on foot or by bicycle can be extremely difficult and thus represents a tiny percentage of all trips in the county.
 Although improved over the past decade, there are significant gaps in the sidewalk network throughout the town centers.
 Sidewalks and bicycle lanes simply provide a choice in how to move around within parts of Calvert County, especially within the town centers.
+The Dunkirk and Prince Frederick Bikeways Feasibility Studies, co-funded by the county and MDOT FY22 Kim Lamphier Bikeways Network Program, was conducted by Mead & Hunt and completed in 2022.
+It recommends addressing sidewalk gaps along Dares Beach Road, Fox Run Boulevard, Adderton Drive and the Armory Road Roundabout and suggests design guidelines.

 Traffic and Mobility in Prince Frederick

-From 1970 through 2000, Calvert County was the fastest or second-fastest growing county in Maryland, but since 2010 the growth rate has slowed considerably.
-The Maryland Department of Planning now projects that on an annual basis population growth will slow to well less than ½ of one percent annually through 2045.
-This will slow the rate of growth in traffic congestion but will not solve existing concerns about traffic congestion.
-(St. Mary’s and Charles Counties are projected to grow by more than 1.25% annually over the same time which may place added pressure on MD 2/4 and MD 231 depending on the distribution of employment.)
-Moreover, given the county’s low-density and low-growth development pattern and the distance from major employment centers, all indications are that the predominant mode of transportation in Calvert County will continue to be the personal automobile.
+From 1970 through 2000, Calvert County was the fastest or second-fastest growing county in Maryland, but since 2010 the growth rate has slowed considerably, until recently.
+Since 2020, there have been 800+ townhouse and apartment units either under review, not yet constructed, under construction or constructed.
+Despite the anticipated residential growth, all indications are that the predominant mode of transportation in Calvert County will continue to be the personal automobile.
 However, it is possible that development policies and transportation investments can mitigate the amount of time spent in traffic for residents by keeping their local trips largely off of MD 2/4 and by creating an environment for walking and bicycling that reduces the need for auto use for some trips within Prince Frederick.

-Because opinions differ the about the technical definition of “Level of Service” (traffic congestion) and how it is applied in Calvert County various roadway links and intersections, this chapter of the Prince Frederick Town Center Master Plan moves away from the use of this metric.
-Instead, this plan focuses on “areas of concern” for traffic congestion and more specifically how new development may increase traffic congestion in particular parts of the Town Center.
-Areas of concern are defined by the volume of traffic over the course of the day relative to the road capacity.
-This measure takes away considerations related to traffic signal timing, the striping of turn lanes, human behavior and other variables which can be adjusted in a traffic model.
-Establishing areas of concern allows the county and MDOT SHA to monitor and plan for growth in certain areas, while prioritizing actions in other areas where traffic volume is already or nearing road capacity.
-The threshold for designating areas of concern is significantly less congested than would be established if the “level of service” metric were used.

 MD 2/4 (Solomon’s Island Road) & Loop Roads

 The widening of MD 2/4 from Main Street to Fox Run Boulevard has yielded a significant improvement in traffic congestion in this 2.5 mile stretch of road; however, traffic approaching Stoakley Road from the south in the morning and from the north in the evening are delayed by bottleneck where the MD 2/4 has not yet been widened.
 Completion of these roadways should not be tied to any specific development proposal.

-MD 231 (Hallowing Point Road)
+Traffic Impact Analysis for New Development

+The county’s adequate public facilities regulations establish a process by which traffic studies are to be conducted and establishes a level of service standard which varies by roadway type and development location.
+Developments may not be permitted unless the developer mitigates the additional traffic brought by the development.
+Under the Traffic Impact Analysis policy, proposed site plans must submit a Traffic Impact Analysis when their potential impact on the transportation network warrants detailed evaluation.
+For phased developments, the traffic impact must be demonstrated for the entire development to ensure a comprehensive assessment of cumulative effects.
+While the strategic timing of projects may result in certain developments not requiring a traffic analysis, the development of other projects within the town center vicinity may collectively necessitate a study to evaluate their combined impact on the transportation network.